niikkiita/LGMVIP-Android1/FaceDetection/README.md

-"# FaceDetection application in this detecting faces in an image
+"# FaceDetection application in this  faces are detected  in an image